HeranYang/DG-DDM-Seg/readme.md

     python our_train.py -p train -c config/our_train.json

+If you want to continue train the model, you could modify the "resume_state" value in our_train.json to be the newest checkpoint path, and then run the commond above.

 ### Validation

-Before starting the validation process, you may need to modify the information about valid set and epoch in valid function within model.py.
-Then, the validation process can be conducted using the following commond:
+The validation process can be conducted using the following commond:

     python our_valid_mp.py -p val -c config/our_valid_mp.json

-After generating the validation results, you could select the optimal epoch_id based on the performance on validation set.
+After generating the validation results, you could select the optimal checkpoint based on the performance on validation set.

 ### Test

-Before starting the test process, you need to set the epoch as the selected optimal epoch_id in test function within model.py.
+Before starting the test process, you need to modify the "resume_state" value in our_test_mp.json to be the optimal checkpoint path.
 Then, you can generate the test results using the following commond:

     python our_test_mp.py -p val -c config/our_test_mp.json

 ### About Trained Model
-We have also uploaded our trained DG-DDM-Seg models, and one can directly use them for cross-domain image segmentation tasks.
+We have also uploaded our trained DG-DDM-Seg models in the three cross-domain segmentation tasks mentioned above, and one can directly use them for cross-domain image segmentation.
 Due to the restriction of github, the trained models are uploaded to the [Google Drive](???).